mohamed271220/University-management-system/README.md

 The University Management System is a solution designed to manage various aspects of a university's operations, including student enrollment, course management, scheduling, and more.
 The system is composed of the following components:

 1. **Express API**: A backend service built with Express.js and TypeScript, providing RESTful endpoints for managing university resources.
-2. **React SPA**: A Single Page Application built with React, offering a user-friendly interface for students, professors, and administrative staff.
-3. **Landing Page**: A static landing page designed to showcase the features of the University Management System and provide access to the application.
+2. **Landing Page**: A static landing page designed to showcase the features of the University Management System and provide access to the application.
-4. **Future Plans**: The API will be rebuilt using NestJS to leverage advanced features like dependency injection, modular architecture, and built-in validation.
+3. **Future Plans**: The API will be rebuilt using NestJS to leverage advanced features like dependency injection, modular architecture, and built-in validation.

 ## Features